SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MorphicAthens/MorphicAthens.md

 ```

 To test the code, let's add a helper method.
-This will add a button on the left of the method name.
-When you click on it, it'll execute the content of the script instruction.
+This will add a button on the left of the method name in the method list of the browser.
+When you click on it, it will execute the content of the script instruction.

 ```
 AthensHello >> open